mertemba/structstore/README.md

 * The library currently only supports the following types: int, string, bool, nested structure.
-* The arena memory region currently has a compile-time fixed size, i.e. at some point, additional allocations will throw an exception.
+* The arena memory region currently has a fixed size, i.e. at some point, additional allocations will throw an exception.
 * Shared memory is mmap'ed to the same address in all processes (using MAP_FIXED_NOREPLACE), this might fail when the memory region is already reserved in a process.